andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

   the `THEN` statement, the command could execute a jump to the line number in the statement.

 ###### `END-IF` Statement
+The `END-IF` statement closes the `IF-THEN` block, It is mainly used from the `IF-THEN` statement as a jump target in case the IF clause fails.
+No other function is implemented for that statement.

 ##### `INPUT` Statement